-Ms. Sonenberg also has been involved in various impact litigation cases in the local and federal courts, including a class-action challenging the conditions of confinement in the District of Columbia’s juvenile correctional institutions, a challenge to the underrepresentation of Hispanics in the jury pool in the United States District Court for the District of Columbia, and a challenge to the Metropolitan Police Department’s interdiction efforts at the train station and bus depot in the District of Columbia alleging racial discrimination in the individuals the police elected to stop.
+Additionally, Ms. Sonenberg has been involved in various impact litigation cases in the local and federal courts, including a class-action challenging the conditions of confinement in the District of Columbia’s juvenile correctional institutions, a challenge to the underrepresentation of Hispanics in the jury pool in the United States District Court for the District of Columbia, and a challenge to the Metropolitan Police Department’s interdiction efforts at the train station and bus depot in the District of Columbia alleging racial discrimination in the individuals the police elected to stop.
 In addition, she has done extensive research on the issue of the non-discretionary and judicially unreviewable prosecution of juveniles as adults by “direct-filing” adult charges against them without an opportunity for a “reverse waiver” or “reverse transfer” hearing before a judicial officer.
 She developed significant pleadings and litigated that issue in both the local and federal courts in the District of Columbia.

 In 2015 as part of President Obama’s 2014 Clemency Initiative, Ms. Sonenberg was an Attorney Advisor in the Office of the Pardon Attorney at the United States Department of Justice.
 From 2016 through 2018, she was the Chief of the Juvenile Section at the Office of the Attorney General for the District of Columbia under D.C.’s first elected Attorney General, Karl Racine.
 Embracing her belief in the importance of sentencing, often neglected by criminal defense attorneys, in 2018 Santha started working as a mitigation specialist and has been appointed to a number of federal capital cases throughout the United States as well as to some non-capital federal and state cases.
+Since 2021 Ms. Sonenberg also has been appointed as counsel of record for indigent clients in several federal criminal cases in the United States District Court for the District of Columbia.
+Separately, in a number of other federal criminal cases (including January 6 cases) federal judges have asked her to provide advisory “reports and recommendations” on complex ethical issues.

 - B.A.
 History Wesleyan University, 1979